AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ---
-title: Configure the Experience Cloud Integration with Commerce Admin
+title: Configure the Experience Cloud Integration for Commerce Admin
 description: Learn about the requirements and process to configure a Commerce on cloud infrastructure environment to deploy the Commerce Admin in the Adobe Unified Shell interface to provide Admin users with an improved user experience.
 hide: yes
 hidefromtoc: yes